-The commercial harvest does not reflect the total contribution of the prawn fishery to the provincial economy; the processing of prawns landed in the province is another source of economic value.
-In 2015, the wholesale value of prawns processed in BC was \$48 million (BC Ministry of Agriculture 2015), however, it is unclear whether this is 100% BC product or if it includes prawns that are imported for further processing.
-The 2011 processor employment survey found that seafood processing employed a monthly average of 4,807 individuals in that year.
-Of these, processing the wild shellfish harvest, including prawns, accounted for 11% of jobs (BC Ministry of Agriculture, internal analysis).
-A 2008 report linking seafood landings and processing employment found that wild caught prawns accounted for slightly over 7% of wild shellfish processing employment between 2003 and 2006 (Fraser 2008).
+However, the commercial harvest does not reflect the total contribution of the prawn and shrimp fishery to the provincial economy; the processing of prawns and shrimps landed in the province is another source of economic value.
+In 2016, the wholesale value of prawns processed in BC was about \$38.1 million (BC Ministry of Agriculture, 2017 in prep), which was about 20% lower than in 2015.
+It is unclear whether this is 100% BC product or if it includes prawns that are imported for further processing.